nrlheni/friend-management-app/README.md

 ## Prerequisites

 Make sure you have the following installed on your machine:
-- The backend API service, [friends-management-service](#), should be set up and running.
+- The backend API service, [friend-management-service](https://github.com/nrlheni/friend-management-service), should be set up and running.

 ## Getting Started